 How long does it take to get a machine gun?

 As a result of the massively high volume of NFA transfers (in 2013 the BATFE NFA branch processed 163,691 forms) and limited BATFE staff it can take as long as twelve months to obtain approval for the transfer.
 However, once you locate the one you want to buy, the process usually takes between nine and twelve months.
 Please note that trust and corporate transfers are faster.

-As dealers, we typically have to wait two to three months to get items transferred to us from the sellers.
+As dealers, we typically have to wait from a few days to two months to get items transferred to us from the sellers.

 People use wait time as an excuse on a regular basis.
 Don’t use that excuse to not buy a machine gun.
 Just get started, and before you know it, you will have your first unit.
 It’s well worth the wait!

-The supply of legally transferrable machine guns is limited; the longer you wait the more it will cost you.
-In fact, its likely that while you are waiting for the transfer to be approved, your machine gun will actually increase in value (though there is no guarantee).
+The supply of legally transferable machine guns is limited; the longer you wait the more it will cost you.
+In fact, it's likely that while you are waiting for the transfer to be approved, your machine gun will actually increase in value (though there is no guarantee).